 If Your Claim Is Denied: If you apply for benefits and your claim is denied in whole or in part, you will be notified in writing by the Named Fiduciary -- Plan Administration.
 Notice must be sent within a reasonable period of time, but not later than 90 days of the date the Administrator receives your application.
 If special circumstances require a delay, you will be notified of the extension during the 90 days following the receipt of your request.
-The notification will include the reason for the denial, a description of any additional information needed to process your claim, and an explanation of the claim review procedure.
+The notification will include the reason for the denial, reference to the Plan provision(s) upon which the denial is based, a description of any additional material or information needed to process your claim and why such material or information is necessary, and an explanation of the claim review procedure including a statement of your right to bring a civil action under section 502(a) of ERISA in the event your claim is denied upon review.

 If you disagree with the decision, you have the right to appeal.
 To do so, you, your beneficiary, or your legal representative must submit a written request to the Named Fiduciary -- Plan Administration within 60 days of receiving the notice of denial.
 You should include with your request the reasons why you feel the claim should not have been denied.
-If possible, you should also include any documents or records that support your appeal.
-You, your beneficiary, or your legal representative will have the right to review all pertinent Plan documents.
+If possible, you should also include any written comments, documents or records that support your appeal.
+You, your beneficiary, or your legal representative will have the right to review, free of charge, all Plan documents, records and other information relevant to your claim.